scarborough-courtney/ohimanual/conceptual/ohi-concguide.md

 ## **Natural Products**

-> This goal describes how sustainably people harvest non-food products from the sea.
+> The **Natural Products** goal describes how sustainably people harvest non-food products from the sea.

 #Philosophy